kgiszczak/shale/README.md

 # Shale

-Shale is a Ruby object mapper and serializer for JSON, YAML and XML.
+Shale is a Ruby object mapper and serializer for JSON, YAML, TOML and XML.
-It allows you to parse JSON, YAML and XML data and convert it into Ruby data structures, as well as serialize data structures into JSON, YAML or XML.
+It allows you to parse JSON, YAML, TOML and XML data and convert it into Ruby data structures, as well as serialize data structures into JSON, YAML, TOML or XML.

 Documentation with interactive examples is available at [Shale website](https://www.shalerb.org)

 ## Features

-* Convert JSON, YAML and XML to Ruby data model
+* Convert JSON, YAML, TOML and XML to Ruby data model
-* Convert Ruby data model to JSON, YAML and XML
+* Convert Ruby data model to JSON, YAML, TOML and XML
 * Generate JSON and XML Schema from Ruby models
 * Compile JSON and XML Schema into Ruby models
-* Out of the box support for JSON, YAML, Nokogiri, REXML and Ox parsers
+* Out of the box support for JSON, YAML, toml-rb, Nokogiri, REXML and Ox parsers
 * Support for custom adapters

 ## Installation